CHEER-Hub/cheerkf/docs/hazardsthrust.md

 ## Units
  - Wind speeds are m/s, at a vertical level 10-meter, and representing a 10-minute averaging period.
 Both open-terrain and open-water are provided.

- - Water levels (columns 5-7) are in meters relative to either the ground / terrain level (for inundation) or MSL for the Surge Water Level.
+ - Water levels (columns 5,6,8,9) are in meters relative to either the ground / terrain level (for inundation) or MSL for the Surge Water Level.
 Dry values are indicated with a flag of -9999.

- - Accumulated Precipitation
+ - Accumulated Precipitation (mm)

 ## Variable definitions:
 **Maximum Inundation Level** [meters above terrain, dry == -9999 meters] - Computed by CREST as the highest precipitation-driven water level above ground level.
-A value of -9999 indicates no accumulated rainfall at the location.
+A value of -9999 indicates that no riverine flooding occurs on that pixel but does not indicate whether rainfall ever fell on that region.

 **Minimum Inundation Level**